carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

  match.
 By default, these patterns are prefixed with "``CHECK:``".
- If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify one or more prefixes to match.
+ If you'd like to use a different prefix (e.g. because the same input file is checking multiple different tool or options), the :option:`--check-prefix` argument allows you to specify (without the trailing "``:``") one or more prefixes to match.
 Multiple prefixes are useful for tests which might change for different run options, but most lines remain the same.

+ FileCheck does not permit duplicate prefixes, even if one is a check prefix and one is a comment prefix (see :option:`--comment-prefixes` below).

 .. option:: --check-prefixes prefix1,prefix2,...

  An alias of :option:`--check-prefix` that allows multiple prefixes to be specified as a comma separated list.

+.. option:: --comment-prefixes prefix1,prefix2,...

+ By default, FileCheck ignores any occurrence in ``match-filename`` of any check prefix if it is preceded on the same line by "``COM:``" or "``RUN:``".
+See the section `The "COM:" directive`_ for usage details.

+ These default comment prefixes can be overridden by :option:`--comment-prefixes` if they are not appropriate for your testing environment.
+However, doing so is not recommended in LLVM's LIT-based test suites, which should be easier to maintain if they all follow a consistent comment style.
+In that case, consider proposing a change to the default comment prefixes instead.

 .. option:: --input-file filename